Best Kubernetes Management Platforms 2025

 Phase 2: Pilot Production (1–2 months)

-• Select winning platform: Based on POC results
+• Select the winning platform based on POC results

 • Deploy to 1–2 production clusters: Low-risk workloads first